You are viewing a story from harrypotterfanfiction.com

 Ah, yes, Delilah has her moments.
 I really liked writing this scene because it's one of her calm moments when she's not thinking about the Plan or one of her horrible dreams.

 over and out.

 EDIT 8.27.12: So, the plot kind of changed, so I'm going to answer those questions again...

-1) If one of them is her cousin, how come he never saw her after she transfered?
+1) If one of them is her cousin, how come he never saw her after she transferred?
 Did she never visit her family?
-Just like before, after she transfered, she moved to America.
+Just like before, after she transferred, she moved to America.
 Deandra was an orphan at that point, and was living in an orphanage.
-Aidan's family didn't visit her in the orphanage because Aidan's father cut off all contact with Deandra's father because he was jealous of her father's magical abilities.
-Think Petunia/Lily situation.
-When she moved to America, they either didn't know or didn't care.
+Aidan's family didn't take her in because they cut ties from Deandra's family.

 2) Why did her best friends transfer with her, if they are not really into the idea of her revenge plan?
 Cinda and Arianna are both very loyal to Deandra, and when they heard what happened in Hogwarts, it was actually Arianna who convinced Deandra to go back, which Deandra was never intending to do, if only to see how everyone was coping without her.
 Arianna half-hoped that Deandra would get revenge on them.
-Cinda is also very loyal to Deandra and hated the way she was being treated, and Cinda sort of thought of herself as Deandra's protector.
-So she felt obliged to go to Hogwarts with Deandra and Arianna.
+Another reason is that Hogwarts provided a lot more educational options for the girls that Salem didn't.

 3)Why did the boys start bullying her after the second year?
 Did something happen?
 Did she change? or they?
 Or are they just plain evil?
 Something did happen in first year, but if I told you I'd be giving you spoilers :) They aren't just plain evil.
 I can tell you that both Deandra and the boys are in the wrong in that situation.